Taiwan says diplomat sent to hospital after China spat in Fiji

 Taiwan's foreign ministry said the incident happened on the evening of Oct.
 8 at a Taiwan national day reception organised by Taiwan's representative office in Fiji, where two Chinese diplomats tried to force their way in to take pictures and collect information on who was attending.

 Violence ensued after Taiwanese diplomats tried to prevent them from entering, and a Taiwanese diplomat was sent to hospital with a head injury, the ministry said.

-Fiji's foreign ministry did not immediately responded to requests for comment.
+Neither China nor Fiji's foreign ministry immediately responded to requests for comment.

 Speaking in parliament, Taiwan Deputy Foreign Minister Henry Tseng said: "We are still looking at whether this represents common behaviour or was an isolated incident.
 But we condemn these irrational acts by the Chinese diplomats."

 Larry Tseng, the head of the ministry's East Asia and Pacific affairs department, said the Chinese were trying to work out whether any Fijian politicians were present at the event.

 There were injuries on both sides in the "pushing and shoving" that took place between the Chinese and Taiwanese diplomats, he added.

 (Reporting by Ben Blanchard; Additional reporting by Ryan Woo in Beijing and Kirsty Needham in Sydney; Editing by Michael Perry)